ueapy/pythoncourse2019/src/installation.md

 1.2.
 Install it following [these instructions](https://docs.anaconda.com/anaconda/install/)

 ## 2. Download course materials
-The material for the workshop can be cloned from our [GitHub repository](https://github.com/ueapy/pythoncourse2019-materials) or can be directly downloaded as a [zip file](https://github.com/ueapy/pythoncourse2019-materials/archive/master.zip).
+The material for the workshop can be directly downloaded as a [zip file](https://github.com/ueapy/pythoncourse2019-materials/archive/master.zip) or can be cloned from our [GitHub repository](https://github.com/ueapy/pythoncourse2019-materials).

+### Option 1: Download ZIP file
+Download the materials as a [zip file](https://github.com/ueapy/pythoncourse2019-materials/archive/master.zip) and unpack it in a suitable directory, for example, in `Downloads` folder.

-### Option 1: Using Git
+### Option 2: Using Git
 #### 2.1.
 Install Git
 If you don't have git version control system installed, you can install it following these instructions:
 ##### Linux